 On the other hand, students that study ACCA from scratch often get a better foundation in the subject matter and ACCA exam technique than more experienced students with exemptions, which makes the professional level easier.

 Many students take the AAT (Association of Accounting Technicians) qualification as an introduction to accounting, but the ACCA is a significant step-up from this.

 If you have a Bachelors and/or Masters degree in finance and accounting or similar, the material will be more familiar.
 That doesn’t necessarily mean easier though, especially if you claim exemptions and don’t re-cover earlier material in enough depth.

 Finally, you might be a practising accountant coming to the ACCA to validate your skills.
-Your practical context might make the ACCA easier – but it might also mean you have to “unlearn” certain ways of doing things, which can make the ACCA more difficult.
+Your practical context might make the ACCA easier – but it might also mean you have to 'unlearn' certain ways of doing things, which can make ACCA more difficult.

 #2 – How you study

-Studying for the ACCA while working is a popular option because it allows you to continue your career, earn money and apply your learning in practice.
+Studying for the ACCA while working is a popular option because it allows you to continue your career, earn money and apply your learning in practice to satisfy your professional experience requirements.
 Plus your employer will often cover the costs of ACCA qualification.

 #3 – How quickly you want to pass

 Although you have ten years to complete the ACCA, many students aim to complete in 3 or 4 years.